Spinach Salad with Quinoa

 I have a really easy way to pack more nutritious fruits and vegetables into your diet.
 Salads!
 Eat a salad for lunch and a side salad with your dinner, and you can add at least 4 cups of fruits and veggies to your day.

-If you like to prep your lunches ahead for the week, this Spinach and Quinoa Salad with Apple and Pecans is a great option.
+If you like to prep your lunches ahead for the week, this salad is a great option.
 You can make the salad on Sunday, and then wait to add the dressing right before serving.
 Tossing the apples in a little bit of lemon juice will keep them from browning.
 Enjoy!

 - ½ cup uncooked quinoa